MaastrichtU-IDS/d2s-docs/docs/d2s-ecosystem.md

 > Access on http://localhost:8082

-> Work in progress.
-The SPARQL endpoint URL can be changed before build in [settings.json](https://github.com/MaastrichtU-IDS/into-the-graph/blob/master/settings.json)
+> The SPARQL endpoint URL and other parameters can be changed before the build in [settings.json](https://github.com/MaastrichtU-IDS/into-the-graph/blob/master/settings.json).
+See the [README](https://github.com/MaastrichtU-IDS/into-the-graph#do-a-local-build) for more details.

 ---